 Who we are

 Our website address is https://tollgenealogy.com.
 I am Rachel King, the founder of Toll Genealogy.
-I can be contacted at [email protected]
+I can be contacted at [email protected].
+I am the data controller and am responsible for your personal data.

 What personal data we collect and why we collect it